skurhse/chitin/README.md

 # 🦊 xenia

-- a terraform cdk project for azure kubernetes clusters.
+- a terraform cdk project that creates and provisions Azure Kubernetes Service clusters.
 - bootstrapped with the terraform github provider.

 ## docs